Corniche Media encompasses film, television and theatre and is active in the financing, production and distribution of entertainment and content.

 Theatre

-Corniche Media’s recent theatre projects include the Tony Award winning Broadway musical Ain’t Too Proud – The Life and Times of The Temptations, and Mel Brook’s London one man show, An Evening With Mel Brooks, which was performed at the Prince of Wales Theatre.
-Wanting to bring its brand of eastern flair to the stage, Corniche is currently working on an adaptation of Amin Maalouf’s jewel of a novel ‘Samarkand’ that occurs over two timelines, with some of the story set during the Brutal Iranian revolt of the late 19th century and the rest a tale set in 11th century Persia detailing a journey of one of the world’s most influential free thinkers, Omar Khayyam.
+Corniche Media’s recent theatre projects include the Tony Award winning Broadway and West End musical Ain’t Too Proud – The Life and Times of The Temptations, and Mel Brook’s London one man show, An Evening With Mel Brooks, which was performed at the Prince of Wales Theatre.

 Hani Farsi